Alcohol and Other Drugs

 Equity & Compliance

-In response to a report, OIEC determines what immediate and long-term support and safety measures are needed in order to minimize disruptions to education or employment and to help keep the involved parties and the campus safe.
-OIEC also offers education and assessment to identify areas in need of improvement and foster a more welcoming campus culture.
+In response to a report, OIEC determines what immediate and long-term support and safety measures are needed to minimize disruptions to education or employment and to help keep the involved parties and the campus safe.
+OIEC also provides education and assessment to identify areas in need of improvement to foster a more welcoming and inclusive culture.

 To learn more about university policy or the role and programs offered by OIEC, please visit the Office of Institutional Equity and Compliance website or call 303-492-2127.